Sanniquellie: Economy

-United Nations
+United Nations presence

-Sanniquellie is the seat of UNMIL offices such as UNPOL (team UN police officers monitoring LNP), UNPOL CAU (Correction Advisory Unit monitoring Bureau of Corrections), Civil Affairs, HRPS, LJSSD.
-There is also mechanized troop of BANBAT-18 as a UN military component.
-All UNMIL offices are located on Main Street in the area of the Presidential Palace.
-A platoon of BANENGR-13 is also locater in the UN campus for maintenance of Sanniquellie- Yekepa and Sanniquellie- Loguatuo road.
+Sanniquellie hosts several UNMIL (United Nations Mission in Liberia) offices, including UNPOL (a team of UN police officers monitoring the LNP), UNPOL CAU (Correction Advisory Unit, which monitors the Bureau of Corrections), Civil Affairs, HRPS, and LJSSD.
+A mechanized unit of BANBAT-18 serves as the UN military component in the city.
+A platoon of BANENGR-13 is also stationed at the UN compound, responsible for maintenance of the Sanniquellie–Yekepa and Sanniquellie–Loguatuo roads.
+All UNMIL offices are located on Main Street near the Presidential Palace.

 Public health

-Health care trails behind the usual standards.

-There is G. W. Harley Hospital run by IRC.
-Hospital is situated near the Main Street in front of Charlie Kpowin Community.
-Medical care is free there.
-Hospital operates with ambulance cars which can be sent to traffic accidents or in the case of serious injuries.
-Hospital disposes of acute care ward, maternity ward and bed-ward.
-The quality of medical care is not sufficient and not according to the standards.

-On the other side of the town there is Saint Mary Clinic which offers in working hours medical care.
-The services of Saint Mary Clinic are paid.

-There are many drug stores in the town, many types of common drugs (against malaria, cold, stomach troubles, aches, etc.) are sold free without any administrative restrictions.
+Health care in Sanniquellie falls below standard levels of provision.
+G. W. Harley Hospital, operated by the International Rescue Committee (IRC), is situated on Main Street near Charlie Kpowin Community and provides free medical care.
+The hospital operates ambulance services and includes an acute care ward, a maternity ward, and a general bed ward, though the overall quality of care is limited.
+Saint Mary Clinic, located on the opposite side of the city, offers paid medical services during business hours.
+Numerous pharmacies throughout the city sell common medications—such as treatments for malaria, colds, stomach ailments, and pain—without prescription restrictions.

 Education

-There are four high schools in Sanniquellie City (St. Mary's High School, Shirley L. Harrison Memorial High School, Levi H. Martin Baptist High School, Sanniquellie Central High School) and large number of elementary and lower schools including the Muslim Union School, Dolo School, Dokie School; a university was built in 2010.
-The Shirley L. Harrison Memorial School, formerly called the SDA School, was established as an elementary school by two American Adventists and later gained high school status.
+Sanniquellie has four high schools: St. Mary's High School, Shirley L. Harrison Memorial High School, Levi H. Martin Baptist High School, and Sanniquellie Central High School.
+A number of elementary and lower schools also operate in the city, including the Muslim Union School, Dolo School, and Dokie School.
+A university was established in 2010.
+The Shirley L. Harrison Memorial School, formerly known as the SDA School, was founded as an elementary school by two American Adventist missionaries before eventually attaining high school status.

 Transportation

-Sanniquellie was an intermediate station on the Lamco iron ore railway connecting Yekepa and port of Buchanan.
-New owner of Yekepa mining area Arcelor Mittal reconstructed railroad in the years 2008–2009.
-First train with iron ore should be sent in 2011.
+Sanniquellie was formerly an intermediate station on the LAMCO iron ore railway linking Yekepa with the port of Buchanan.
+The new owner of the Yekepa mining area, ArcelorMittal, reconstructed the railroad between 2008 and 2009.

-There is no organized mass transportation.
-All depend on private cars, taxi cabs and motorcyclists.

-There are two transport organizations joining motorbike drivers and car operators: LMTU (Liberia Moto Transport Union) and FRTUL.

-The taxis and bike standpoint is in the middle of the city at Yekepa parking.
+There is no organized public transportation system.
+Travel depends on private vehicles, taxis, and motorcycle taxis.
+Two transport associations serve the city: the Liberia Moto Transport Union (LMTU) and FRTUL.
+The central taxi and motorcycle stand is located at Yekepa Parking in the center of the city.